Wrestling at the 1896 Summer Olympics – Men's Greco-Roman explained

 Quarterfinals

-In the second match, gymnastics champion Carl Schuhmann of Germany faced weightlifting champion Launceston Elliot of the United Kingdom.
-While Schuhmann won easily, Elliot claimed only one of his shoulders had touched the ground, and he vehemently protested the decision until he was escorted from the field by the Royal Princes.
+In the second match, gymnastics champion Carl Schuhmann of Germany faced the weightlifting champion, Launceston Elliot of the United Kingdom.
+Schuhmann won easily.

-Georgios Tsitas, the second Greek wrestler, had the bye in the first round, thus joining Christopoulos and Schuhmann as the three semifinalists.
+Georgios Tsitas, a Greek, had a bye in the first round, joining Christopoulos and Schuhmann as the three semifinalists.

-Much to the disappointment of the Greeks, the single semi-final match was between their two wrestlers, Tsitas and Christopoulos.
-Tsitas was declared the winner after Christopoulous suffered a broken shoulder and was forced to retire; despite this, Christopoulous won the bronze medal.
+Tsitas won after Christopoulous suffered a shoulder injury and was forced to retire; despite this, Christopoulous won the bronze medal.

 Final

-In the final, Tsitas faced Schuhmann, and the bout lasted 40 minutes before it had to be postponed on account of darkness when the sun had begun to set, though Schuhmann protested this decision, claiming he only needed several minutes to defeat Tsitas.
+In the final, Tsitas faced Schuhmann, and the bout lasted 40 minutes before it had to be postponed on account of darkness, as the sun had begun to set.

-At 9:00am the next morning (11 April), Schuhmann and Tsitas returned to their match, and Schuhmann captured the victory after 15 minutes with a fall.
+On the next morning (11 April), Schuhmann and Tsitas returned to their match, and Schuhmann captured the victory shortly thereafter with a fall.

 References